cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### Contract wrapper interfaces

-L1 adaptor should implement 6 contracts wrapper.
+L1 adaptor must implement 6 contract wrappers.
 This is [the link to spec of interfaces](https://github.com/cryptoeconomicslab/wakkanay/tree/master/packages/contract/src/contract/interfaces).
-Contract wrappers are simple interfaces to access the contract.
+Contract wrappers are simple interfaces to access smart contracts deployed on blockchain.
 Please also see [Contract Spec](#Contract Spec).

 ### Sample implementation of Event Watcher